sahartahmasebi/va-bib/README.md

 To add a new reference please update the [`va.bib`](_bibliography/va.bib) file.

-Please unify (delete proceedings, edition, etc.) the references according to the already inserted references.
-A wiki page in the TIB confluence will follow.
+Please unify (delete proceedings, edition, etc.) the references according to the already inserted references according to this [wiki page](https://wiki.tib.eu/confluence/display/varg/Unify+References).

+Please make sure that your entries always contain the `year` information as otherwise the website will not compile properly.

 You can exclude a reference from beeing printed for the work from the whole group by adding the following line to you bibtex entry: